SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 ### Parse multiple values

 To parse multiple element and attribute values from a single message into separate fields use a comma-separated list of Xpath expressions.
-For example, to parse the `first_name` element value and the `id` attribute from our example you could use the following:
+For example, to parse the `first_name` element value and the `id` attribute from our example you'd use the following:

 ```sql
 * | parse xml "/users/user/@id", "/users/user/first_name/text()" as id, first_name